stateful/docs.runme.dev/docs/configuration.md

     ```
 ```

-## Cell Execution
+Out of the box, Runme will leverage the [Guesslang](https://github.com/yoeo/guesslang) ML/AI model with a bias towards Shell to detect the languages for unidentified code blocks.
+While this works well in a lot of cases, the accuracy is nowhere near 100%.

+## Getting the most out of Runme

+To get the best of RUNME, and to offer a fantastic README experience, RUNME has a cell configuration option, which allows you to indicate HOW the cell will be executed.
+The cell represents an execution block, usually shell commands.

+### Configure Cell's Execution

-Not all commands are equal and expectations how execution works differs.
-Most commond cases are:
+Not all commands are equal and expectations of how execution works differ.
+The most common cases are:

 1. File-watchers for compilers & bundlers should run as background tasks
 2. Interactive vs non-interactive execution